Retirement Planning Advice Disclosure

 Net Income = (Gross Income) * (1 - Average Retirement Tax Rate)

-This model allows us to model how much gross income (pre-tax) you need in retirement to actually experience the same living standards as you had pre-retirement.
+This model estimates how much gross income (pre-tax) you’ll need in retirement to sustain the same living standards as you had before retiring.
 If you’d prefer to specify your spending needs based on your own estimates, you can override our estimation.

 D. No Specific Assumptions on Required Minimum Distributions

-Aside from planning that distributions will be taxed appropriately, we do not specifically calculate or handle Required Minimum Distributions (RMDs) in this retirement planning advice.
+Aside from planning that distributions will be taxed appropriately, we do not specifically calculate or handle RMDs in this retirement planning advice.
 We assume that your spending needs will meet or surpass your RMD requirements, if you have accounts subject to RMDs.

-We do calculate your RMDs for your Betterment Traditional IRA or SEP IRA on an annual basis and provide this to you in your tax forms if the account was held here on Dec.
-31st of the prior year.
+Unrelated to the PRP, Betterment calculates your RMD amount for your Betterment retirement accounts on an annual basis and provides this to you in your tax forms or through your 401(k) plan communication if the account was held with Betterment on Dec.
+31st of the prior years.

 3. Determining Total Savings Needed

-After determining how much you’ll likely spend in retirement, Betterment calculates the total amount you’ll need to have saved for retirement by the time of your desired retirement date to have a 99% chance of success you will not run out of money during retirement.
-In the event you’re already retired, Betterment will recommend auto-withdrawal amounts based on a 96% chance you will not run out of money before the end of your retirement period (see 3C “Preparing for Bad Scenarios”).
+If you’re already retired, Betterment suggests automatic withdrawal amounts based on a 96% chance you will not run out of money before the end of your retirement period (see 3C “Preparing for Bad Scenarios”).

 A. How long will your retirement be (the time until end of life)?